AnalystSeyi/Amazing-Superstore-Analysis/README.md

 ![](Salechat.png)

 The visual above shows the 3 important metrics on the dataset, which are **Sales**, **Cost of Sale** and **Profit**.
 They have been on a constant upward linear trend.<br> These good metrics are as a result of the periodic increase in the number of orders over the years. <br> If all the metrics are good, why is the company profit (12%) below the industry average?
-This lead me to calculating the year to year profitability of the company
+This led me to calculating the year to year profitability of the company

 <br>